 On a Friday, July 22nd, 1921, 15 year old Christine and her 60 year old father, Peder Andersen, boarded the S.S.
 United States and steamed across the Atlantic to join up with her sister Dorothy.
 Dorothy at 24, had already arrived three months earlier on May 11th and was staying with their half brother Christian Jorgensen in Hurley, South Dakota.
 Ellen came later, she was suppose to travel with Dorothy, but for some reason arrived about a year later on April 20th, 1922, she was 18.

-I don’t remember ever meeting Peder, Christine’s father, my great grandfather; but I know from stories told, he had red hair and a red beard; he read a lot and spoke little, and when he did, it was danish.
+I would never meet Peder, Christine’s father, my great grandfather, he died 10 years before I was born; but I know from stories told, he had red hair and a red beard; he read a lot and spoke little, and when he did, it was danish.
 During his senior years and after retiring from farming in Viborg South Dakota, he moved in with with Ellen’s family and was always with them until he died.

 Ellen, Christine’s sister, married Fred Scott on Dec.
 20th 1922 in Viborg, South Dakota.
 There are no wedding photos.

 In the photo below, Ellen is standing next to a man holding a baby.
 I have every reason to believe it is Fred, Ellen’s husband, he is holding their son Bert.
 One day, Bert will grow up and marry my dad’s sister.